nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 - 1c.
-User tries to edit the department into a department that already exists.
+User tries to edit the department name into another name that is used by an existing department.

   - 1c1.
 SudoHr shows an error message.